Modern Use Cases for Application Acceleration

 The Application Acceleration Ecosystem

 Riverbed offers three Application Acceleration solutions: 1) Client Accelerator, 2) Cloud Accelerator, and 3) SaaS Accelerator.
-We also offer a SaaS service designed specifically to maximize Microsoft O365 performance to mobile workforces, anywhere.

 1) Client Accelerator